 - Inhalants (includes volatile substances)

-- Other Stimulants (excludes amphetamines)
+- Other Stimulants (excludes amphetamines and pharmaceutical stimulants)

 - Any pharmaceutical (any one of antidepressants, antipsychotics, anticonvulsants, benzodiazepines, opioids, opioid pharmacotherapy, other analgesics, pharmaceutical stimulants or other medications)